PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 ## What you'll need

-- A person who is responsible for owning this area of your business - probably the ops person or a financially-inclined co-founder
 - A bank account
+- Google Sheets
+- A [Pry](https://pry.co/) account for financial planning
 - A [QuickBooks](https://quickbooks.intuit.com/) account for accounting
-- A [Pry](https://pry.co/) account for financial planning
-- Google Sheets
+- A person who is responsible for owning this area of your business – probably the ops person or a financially-inclined co-founder.

 > Who to bank with is not covered in this guide, but please pick something startup-appropriate like Brex or Mercury in the US, or Revolut in Europe.